Application for Canadian Citizenship: Adults (18 years of age or older) Applying under subsection 5(1)

 - Citizenship Photo Specifications

-You can use the residence calculator to check if you have lived in Canada long enough to be eligible for citizenship.
-Print the results and attach a copy to your Application for Canadian Citizenship – Adults.
+You can use our calculator to check if you have been physically in Canada long enough to be eligible for citizenship.
+Print the results and attach a copy to your application.

 If you are not sure whether you have Canadian citizenship or not, see if you may already be a citizen.